protocol-fuzzing/stateful-fuzzing/README.md

 ```
 See [dtls-fuzzer/README.md](https://github.com/remiparrot/stateful-fuzzing/blob/main/dtls-fuzzer/README.md) for more information.

-### 1. To fuzz with AFLNet or StateAFL
+### 1 Fuzz with AFLNet or StateAFL

-1.1.
-Produce some seeds
+1.1 Produce some seeds

 Use the script `df_concretize_seeds.sh`, in the subfolder `dtls-fuzzer`.
 See [dtls-fuzzer/README.md](https://github.com/remiparrot/stateful-fuzzing/blob/main/dtls-fuzzer/README.md) for more information.

-1.2.
-Copy the seeds in the fuzzing docker
+1.2 Copy the seeds in the fuzzing docker

 For AFLNet, copy the files `*.raw` from the concretized seeds folder to the corresponding folder in ProFuzzBench: `profuzzbench/subjects/DTLS/[SUT]/in-dtls/`.
 Build the docker of the target SUT: